Coherent Control of Wave Scattering via Minimal-Parameter Tuning of Complex Spectra: Critically Constrained Scattering Modes

-To generalize these results beyond reflectionless scattering to more general constrained scattering processes, we conjecture that discrete complex spectra exist and are of the same average density as the resonances of a scattering system {\em for all scattering processes in which the total number of filled asymptotic channels is $N_c$}.
-We will see that if the number of channels filled is less than $N_c$, then there are no discrete complex solutions generically, and if the number of filled channels is greater than $N_c$, then there are continuous real spectra generically.
-Hence we refer to this new class of solutions as critically-constrained modes (CCONs).
+As a step towards imposing more constraints on the output to route waves, we first generalize beyond reflectionless scattering to other constrained scattering processes which share the property of having $N_c$ filled channels. \begin{itemize} \item Definition of a CCON: A critically constrained scattering process or mode (CCON), has exactly $N_c$ zeros (unfilled channels) and $N_c$ non-zero entries (filled channels) in the combined input and output vectors $\alpha,\beta$ of the Scattering Matrix. \end{itemize}

+We will show that these new processes also have discrete complex spectra and associated eigenfunctions, defining the required input wavefronts.
+Intuitively, this definition retains the basic mathematical structure as that which led to complex R-zero spectra.
+We will justify this statement below.

-This set includes all R-zeros and resonances, but also processes in which some scattering channels are completely empty or ``Dark" (no input or output) and others are ``Normal" (both an input and a reflected outgoing wave).
-Since there are $2N_c$ total input and output channels, our condition is equivalent to having exactly $N_c$ zeros in a $2N_c $ component vector.
-It follows that for such a scattering matrix, there exist $(2N_c)!/(N_c!N_c!)$ CCON spectra, $2^{N_c}$ of which are the previously known R-zeros (including resonances and CPA).
-Each CCON can be specified by an $N_c$ component vector containing 4 letters, $D$ (dark channel), $N$ (normal channel), $T$ ( outgoing wave only), and $\tilde{R}$ (reflectionless, input but no output).
-R-zeros encompass all CCONs which have no $N$ or $D$ channels; all other CCONs must have an equal number of $N$ and $D$ channels.
+The set of CCONs as just defined includes all R-zeros and resonances, but also processes in which some scattering channels are completely empty or ``Dark'' (no input or output) and others are ``Normal'' (both an input and a reflected outgoing wave).
+Since there are $2N_c$ total input and output channels, our condition is equivalent to having exactly $N_c$ zeros in a $2N_c$-component vector.
+It follows that for an $N_c \times N_c$ scattering matrix, there exist $(2N_c)!/(N_c!N_c!)$ CCON spectra, $2^{N_c}$ of which are the previously known R-zeros (including resonances and CPA).
+Each CCON can be specified by an $N_c$ component vector designating all channels with 1 of 4 letters: $D$ (dark channel), $N$ (normal channel), $T$ (``transmission'' channel, outgoing wave only), and $\tilde{R}$ (reflectionless: input but no output).
+R-zeros are CCONs which have no $N$ or $D$ channels; all other CCONs must have an equal number of $N$ and $D$ channels.
 The number of each of these must satisfy $n_D + n_N + n_T + n_{\tilde{R}}=N_c$.
-Each CCON eigenfrequency is determined by the condition that, at that frequency, a specific square $q \times q$ constraint matrix has determinant equal to zero , where $q = n_D + n_{\tilde{R}}$.
-The constraint matrix is constructed by projection from $S$ (see below).
-Schematics illustrating several three-channel CCONs are shown in Fig. (1a-c), labelled as $(\tilde{R}TT)$,$(\tilde{R}\tilde{R}T)$ and $(NDT)$ respectively, along with the sub-matrices whose determinants must vanish.
-Fig. 1d gives an example of calculated spectra for the five distinct types of 3-channel CCONs (neglecting interchange of ports).
-These spectra are found from a random-matrix model, described in detail in the Supplementary Material [~\hyperref[title:main]{SM}].